 Outdoor Adventures provides outdoor trip experiences and training to members of the University campus community.
 Activities include rock climbing, canoeing, backpacking, rafting, and other nontraditional human-powered outdoor sports.
 No experience is necessary and all events are open to beginners.

 Facility Operations allows access to and checkout of sports and recreational equipment.
 Upon presentation of a valid Nautilus Card, students, faculty, and staff may use the HLS facility, sailing and outdoor facilities.
 Recreation and Sports Services also has a variety of activity spaces available for rental.
-Contact Recreation for more information.
+Contact the Office of Recreation for more information at (850) 474-2580 or email@example.com.

-University Park and Oak Grove Picnic Area are a 15-acre recreational space with multiple fields, courts and an 18-hole disc golf course.
+University Park and Oak Grove Picnic Area is a 15-acre recreational space with multiple fields, courts and an 18-hole disc golf course.
 The Park is open dawn to midnight.
-It’s a great place to play and hangout.
+It is a great place to play and hangout.

-Student Success is responsible for the administration of programs designed to increase recruitment, retention and graduation rates of participating students.
-Student Success Programs provide academic support services for students enrolled at the University.
-Contact: Student Success, Building 18, Room 137, (850) 474-3266, or uwf.edu/studentsuccess/.
+21st Century Scholars is responsible for the administration of programs designed to increase recruitment, retention and graduation rates of participating students.
+21st Century Scholars provide academic support services for students enrolled at the University.
+For more information, contact 21st Century Scholars located in Building 18, Room 137 or call (850) 474-3266, or visit uwf.edu/studentsuccess/.

 The Learning Center provides free tutorial assistance and academic support services to all students, including distance learners enrolled at the University of West Florida.
 The Learning Center is located in Building 52, Room 131.
 Please contact (850) 474-3488 or visit uwf.edu/learningcenter/.